codeforboston/safe-water/docs/getting-started.md

 # Getting Started

+This document explains all of the technology and data requirements to begin replicating and contributing to the project.

 The Safe Water Project is currently being developed in Python.
 Some project contributors have utilized MySQL to import data into pandas in their Jupyter notebooks, and historically we have had contributions done in R.

 In addition to technology requirements, there are some data requirements.
 If you already have all the technology requirements and know how to fork a repo, you can skip down to the __Data__ section.